sanjanapedada2912-blip/rnd-interaction-nets/research/Lambda-Calculus.md

-# λ 02 — Lambda Calculus
+# 02 — Lambda Calculus

 ## Why Are We Studying Lambda Calculus?